-U-Shift Water Heating asks members to allow switches to be installed free of charge (a \$215-value) on their electric water heaters and earn a monthly bill credit.
+U-Shift Water Heating asks members to allow a switch to be installed free, one-time (a \$215 value) on their electric water heaters and earn a monthly bill credit.
 Rebates are offered to members who buy new water heaters and allow a switch to be installed on it.
-Rebates are also available for those with already installed electric water heaters who decide to join the program.
+Rebates are also available for those with uninterrupted electric water heaters who decide to join the program.

-U-Shift Air Conditioning asks members to adjust switches to be installed free of charge (a \$215-value) on their heat pumps and central air units and earn a bill credit for the months of June, July and August.
+U-Shift Air Conditioning asks members to allow a switch to be installed free, one-time (a \$215 value) on their heat pumps and central air units and an energy supply credit of up to \$40 annually will be applied in up to \$10 increments to bills received in the months of July, August, September, and October only.

-U-Shift Off-Peak Rate asks members to install a separate subpanel and meter base (at their expense), but then provides about a 42 percent rate reduction for all the electricity that flows through that subpanel.
+U-Shift Off-Peak Rate asks members to install a separate subpanel and meter base (at their expense), but then provides about a 60 percent rate reduction in the energy supply section of the bill for all the electricity that flows through that subpanel.

-Electric Vehicle Incentive: Install a residential, Level II Plug-in Electric Vehicle Charging Station and connect it to a U-Shift Off-Peak panel to receive a one-time \$300 bill credit and a reduced charging rate.
+U-Shift Electric Vehicle Incentive: Install a residential, Level II Plug-in Electric Vehicle Charging Station and connect it to a U-Shift Off-Peak panel to receive a one-time \$300 bill credit and a reduced charging rate.